-45° Landerford In both world wars prisoners and refugees received Red Cross parcels and as well as from home, to help them in difficult times when there was lack of food.

-■ The Netherlands was ravaged by famine in spring 1945, after hunger winter of 1944.
+45° Nederland In both World Wars prisoners and refugees received Red Cross parcels and as well as from home, to help them in difficult times when there was lack of food. ▼ The Netherlands was ravaged by famine in spring 1945, after hunger winter of 1944.
 More than 5300 flights with low-flying Lancasters dropped food on various places in the still occupied zones.
 During the Berlin Airlift in 1949 children cheered at "the chocolate flyers" (planes) that dropped over 150.000 gum chocolate and candy bars, they attached to 'handmade' miniature parachutes from handkerchiefs.

-They were able to exchange coffee, tea and chocolate for white bread, eggs and cakes, so they could survive and their life was a bit easier.
+They were able to exchange their received goods for white bread, eggs and cakes, so they could survive and make their life was a bit easier.
+Splitting or dividing chocolate in two or several pieces helped themselves and their friends.